NDT Services

 Sonomatic RAIS has proven experience in a range of highly specialised advanced NDT inspection services.
 Our NDT technicians are highly trained along with years of experience, and our NDT testing methods have been developed over years of experience.

-Sonomatic, our advanced inspection arm, is a leading provider of advanced NDT inspection services to clients in various industries.
-Sonomatic brought innovation to the market by introducing Time of Flight Diffraction (TOFD) in the 1980s and bringing world-leading technology to our clients.
+Sonomatic, is a leading provider of advanced NDT inspection services to clients in various industries.
+Sonomatic brought innovation to the market by introducing Time of Flight

 The team is unique among inspection service providers in that they develop their inspection systems and scanners to meet specific requirements for inspection performance, deployment and in-field reliability.